jsbuzz/koa-email-demo/NOTES.md

 ## Potholes

 - Joi didn't work with current node version, had to switch to 12.4 - took a while to figure out the error
+- Wife coming home from work is very disruptive :)

 ## Endpoints